Utilize Free Resoures To Supplement Your Test Prep

 What does studying look like with Visual Vocab?
 An image is displayed with the word, and you can click the triangle in the bottom of the screen to show the definition, the usage of the word in a sentence, and the option to hide the word so you can focus on new words.
 Interested in testing your knowledge?
 Click the Q to quiz yourself!

-Compatible with both iPhone and Android users, the Volt App is an engaging way for students to learn new English vocabulary for test prep or enrichment purposes!
+Compatible with both iPhone and Android devices, the Volt App is an engaging way for students to learn new English vocabulary for test prep or enrichment purposes!
 How does it work?

 After you download the app and log in, you are able to choose how you would like to learn the words.
 You’ll see on the main screen that you have the options of ‘Learning from memory key’, ‘Learn by gif’, and ‘Learn by video”.

 Learning by Gif & Learning by Video are quite similar.
 You are given the word and the definition.
 However, the video component will be an actual video for you to watch with the definition on the bottom of the screen.
 You can find their videos on their app or YouTube channel

 Learning from memory utilizes an image along with a Memory Key phrase.

 - Agog sounds like ‘Gog (goggles)’.
 I got agog by seeing a god (goggles) on a dog.

 This outlet utilizes the most information, also providing the meaning, synonyms, antonyms, and usage.